 Taste tests are offered multiple times throughout the school year to introduce the students to new foods, or to show favorites in a new way.
 Our Chef travels to the elementary and middle schools to educate and interact with students during lunches and provide taste tests to all students.
-Many of these taste tests coordinate with our featured Harvest of the Month.
+Many of these taste tests coordinate with the featured Harvest of the Month.

-The PHS Agriculture Department raised pigs for use in school lunches, and the Food Science and Agriculture Center allows for more school harvests to be served in school cafeterias.
+The Food Science & Agriculture Center at Plymouth High School as well as the school gardens allow for more on-site harvests to be served in school cafeterias.